 For the last weekend, the access paths for visitors to the Expo site was changed to allow for longer queues.
 When we arrived on Friday morning, a long queue along the access road outside of the Expo site greeted us - in a rough estimate, it was about three kilometres long (no joke!).
-It didn't really make sense to take photographs of the queue because there was no point of reference regarding the distance to the entrance - the below photograph is taken at a point about 1km apart from the West Gate, and the queue continued for at least another 2km along the road.
+The below photograph is taken at a point about 1km apart from the West Gate, and the queue continued for at least another 2km along the road.

 · German pavilion

-Due to the huge popularity and the resulting queue, easy access tickets (which are handed out when the ride breaks down) have become hard currency.
-True or forged, these tickets are selling for ridiculously high amounts (over 20,000 Yen - around 165 Euro) on Yahoo Auctions.
+Due to the huge popularity and the resulting queue, easy access tickets (which are handed out when the ride breaks down) became hard currency.
+True or forged, these tickets were sold for ridiculously high amounts (over 20,000 Yen - around 165 Euro) on Yahoo Auctions.
 In other auctions, some shady characters were selling "inside tricks" how to get into the German pavilion by easy access - but the seller warned that "even though this method has worked for him, he can't guarantee it by 100%, so please don't complain afterwards".
-Yeah sure.
 Also, forged tickets started appearing ever more frequently the closer the end of the Expo drew closer.

 The previously stultifying work got spiced up in September: during the last few weeks, the German pavilion queues blew all proportions, reaching lenghts which weren't even discussed before in theory.
 Actually I started running out of jokes when one day, arriving in the morning at 9 o'clock, we would meet German attendants on the bridge connection the Global Loop to our Global Common, announcing waiting times of 7 hours to the queue - people would still queue up in spite of this.
-The attendants were constantly running out of appropriate signs to hold up - "HQ, we need new signs with more than 4 hours".
+The attendants were constantly running out of appropriate signs to hold up.

 This was the longest ever queue for the pavilion - from that moment on, serious crowd management had to be applied.
 I recorded the whole length in a movie and put up some cuts below.

 The impending end of the Expo led visitors to all kinds of desperate actions to gain access to the famed German pavilion.
-People would use full body contact to queue up before others, which created a stampede-like run towards the pavilion more than once - and I can tell you that that's no joke, injuries were not unheard of.
+People would use full body contact to queue up before others, which created a stampede-like run towards the pavilion more than once - injuries were not unheard of.

 In the last two weeks of the Expo, when visitor numbers surpassed the 200,000 mark every day, the area behind the German-French pavilion had to be locked off by Expo security personnel from early morning to avoid crowd chaos.
 The regular queue slowly dwindled and the area became quieter, but everybody knew that it was just a temporary quiet before the storm.
 Everybody would get busy on the walkie-talkies to coordinate the re-opening of the queue - at times, it seemed more like a military operation than an exhibition.
-The queue had to be strictly controlled by a joint security force of German pavilion attendants and Expo security staff - seeing the squeezed and fenced-in waiting people, you sometimes couldn't help thinking of the "long history" of German crowd management.
+The queue had to be strictly controlled by a joint security force of German pavilion attendants and Expo security staff.

 The frequent breakdowns of the jet coaster inside the German pavilion haunted us on the last weekend, too.
 On Friday, the breakdown occured at 9 pm when there were only a handful of people left in the queue.
 Some of these were quite unhappy with the situation and caused a big scene - they just wouldn't leave the pavilion.
 After a long discussion with pavilion staff, they even received Expo admission tickets for the next day just to visit the German pavilion as a recompensation.